kimchiver/interactive-rating-component/README.md

 # Frontend Mentor - Interactive rating component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor] (https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

 ## Overview